Stockman-Jr/rabbithole-publishing/README.md

 ### Imagery
 Half of the images on this site was sourced from free stock photo platforms.
 The rest was sourced from some incredibly talented artists, all of which will be credited in this document.
 The background image of the header section was reused in the games section, except I turned it upside down for a subtle, cheeky reference to 'Down the Rabbithole'.
 The logo was created by me in Procreate.

+### Responsive Design
+The responsiveness of the site was achieved through the use of flexbox and media queries.

 - - -

 ## Features